dojo/docs/dojox/calendar.rst

 Class                    Description
 ======================== ===========
 ViewBase                 The base class of calendar views.
-CalendarBase             The base calendar class that is managing a set of calendar views and exposes time range definition properties.
+CalendarBase             The base calendar class that manages a set of calendar views and exposes time range definition properties.
 Calendar                 The desktop specific calendar that defines a column view and a matrix view with keyboard and mouse interactions enabled and default renderers
 MobileCalendar           The mobile specific calendar that defines a column view and a matrix view with touch interactions enabled and specific default renderers.